Madeleine Kunin: Political career

 In 1986 Kunin ran for her second term as governor.
 Her opponents were Republican Peter Plympton Smith and independent Bernie Sanders.
 Smith received 38 percent of the vote, Sanders 14 percent, and Kunin won with 47 percent of the vote.

 She is the first woman in U.S. history to have been elected governor of a U.S. state three times.
-As governor she focused on the environment, education, and children's issues.
+As governor, she focused on the environment, education, and children's issues.
 She appointed the first woman to the Vermont Supreme Court and created her state's family court system.
-She declined to seek reelection in 1990.
+After rising unpopularity due to significant budget cuts and economic downturn within the State, Kunin declined to seek reelection in 1990.

-She was a member of the administration of President Bill Clinton, serving as deputy secretary of education of the United States from 1993 until 1997, when she became the ambassador to her native Switzerland, as well as to Liechtenstein.
-Prior to joining the Clinton Administration she worked in Clinton's campaign as a member of the search committee for the vice presidential nominee and on the transition team.
+She was a member of the administration of President Bill Clinton, serving as deputy secretary of education of the United States from 1993 until 1997 when she became the ambassador to her native Switzerland, as well as to Liechtenstein.
+Prior to joining the Clinton Administration, she worked in Clinton's campaign as a member of the search committee for the vice presidential nominee and on the transition team.

 Switzerland-United States relations entered a tense phase during the World Jewish Congress lawsuit against Swiss banks starting in 1995.

-The American government supported the heirs of the Holocaust victims and the Swiss had to re-evaluate the role of Switzerland during World War II.
+The U.S. federal government adopted a delicate policy of supporting the heirs of the Holocaust victims, while formally opposing sanctions against Switzerland.
+Ultimately, the Swiss banks agreed to a 1.25 billion dollar settlement with Holocaust survivors and their heirs in 1998.
+Furthermore, in the wake of the lawsuit, the Swiss government established steps to re-evaluate the role of Switzerland during World War II.

 One of the steps taken was the publication of the names of the owners of dormant accounts in Swiss banks, with the surprise result that Renee May, Kunin's mother deceased in 1970 was among the names.